 If you have a cat or dog in your life, then you know how much joy they bring you every single day.
-Sometimes, as seniors get older, they can’t handle the rigors of caring for a pet, even if they could benefit from their companionship.
+Sometimes, as seniors get older, they can’t handle the rigors of caring for a pet, even if they could benefit from having a furry companion.
 This is where pet therapy comes in.
-How does this form of therapy aid seniors?
+How does this form of therapy aid older adults?

 Pet therapy can help the elderly in the following ways:

 - Could lessen the risk of heart disease

 - Can reduce feelings of loneliness

 - Acts as a means of stability and reliability

 Pet therapy animals can giver older people a better quality of life, improved physical health, and have a positive impact on the mental health..

 In this article, we will go in-depth into all things pet therapy, explaining what it is and how it works.
 We’ll also elaborate on the above benefits.
 If you have an elderly parent or loved one in your life who you think could use pet therapy, this is the article for you.

 Pet therapy, also known as animal-assisted therapy, is a therapeutic means of treating physical and mental health issues through interactions with animals.

 This service is frequently offered at hospitals, mental health institutions, long-term care facilities, and even prisons.
 A person may have their own service animal or might just visit the places that provide an animal.